 The angle that his cabin was tilting was all wrong.
 Walls becoming floors.
 Floors becoming walls.
 He twisted, trying to find the cabin window.
 There.

 Now a crushed thing lurched to and fro over the deck.
 Its smooth blue surface bore a long, jagged gash.
-White light dazzled across the ragged tear, illuminating a long glowing, silver object inside.
-It looked like a missile of some sort.
+White light dazzled across the tear, illuminating a long glowing, silver object inside.
+It looked like some sort of missile.

 Motion on the horizon caught his eye.
 He swallowed.
 Shook his head at the size of it.

 Another wave.
-Rising swiftly, heading straight for them all.
+Rising swiftly, heading straight for them.

-He couldn’t help shouting out a warning even though he knew it was impossible for the man to hear him.
+He couldn’t help shouting a warning.
+He knew it was impossible for the man to hear him.
 The man inside the strange blue craft couldn’t see what was coming.

 Two pieces of the freighter sank and would eventually settle on the lake floor over five-hundred feet below.
 As the fractured Fitzgerald began its downward descent, the remains of the Emissary’s craft, now missing a significant portion of its hull, rose up, struggling to surface.
 Its reemergence into air added to the lake one more powerful wave.